mgarmash/modbus-mqtt/README.md

 * modbus - Used to configure the modbus port, speed and other parameters.
 * mqtt - Used to configure the MQTT broker.
-* registers - Map the modbus registers into named variables published to MQTT.
+* slaves - Map the modbus slaves with their registers into named variables published to MQTT.

-A working example, [config.yml], is provided, and how to configure the application is best examplained by disecting this example.
+A working example, config.yml, is provided, and how to configure the application is best examplained by disecting this example.

 ### Configuring the serial modbus interface